-Finding 2019-002: Cash Reconciliations - (Significant Deficiency)
+Finding 2020-002: Cash and Investments - Repeat Finding from FY 19 (Significant Deficiency)

-Criteria: Management is responsible for the fair presentation of financial statements and to ensure their conformity with accounting principles generally accepted in the United States of America.
-In addition, an effective internal control system over cash and investments includes frequent and timely reconciliation of account balances to information provided by the respective financial institutions.
+Criteria: Management is responsible for the fair presentation of financial statements which includes ensuring the financial statements are issued in conformity with accounting principles generally accepted in the United States of America.

-Condition: During the performance of our audit, we noted that bank reconciliation for the City's operating account did not agree with the City's trial balance.
-We also noted the City did not prepare reconciliations for its payroll and accounts payable clearing accounts.
+Condition: During the performance of our audit, we noted that bank reconciliations did not agree with the cash balances included in the City's trial balance and several funds had negative ending cash balances.